zimaxnet/secai-radar/docs/wiki/GITHUB-PAGES-SETUP.md

 title: Github Pages Setup
 ---

+> **Update (2025-11):** The wiki now publishes at `https://zimaxnet.github.io/secai-radar/`.
+References to the former `/wiki` subdirectory are retained for historical context.

 # GitHub Pages Setup Instructions

-This guide explains how to publish the SecAI Radar wiki to GitHub Pages at `secai-radar.zimax.net/wiki` (as a subdirectory of the main app domain).
+This guide explains how to publish the SecAI Radar wiki to GitHub Pages at `zimaxnet.github.io/secai-radar` (as a subdirectory of the main app domain).

 ---